krnese/AzureDeploy/ARM/lab-1.md

 ### Objectives

-In this lab, you explore the difference between imperative vs declarative, to better understand the power and capabilities of Resource Manager and templates
+In this lab, you explore the difference between imperative vs declarative, to better understand the power and capabilities of Resource Manager and templates.

+**Scenario**

+As the cloud architect, you will take lead on the journey to Azure using Resource Manager.
+To convince your developers and fellow architects, you want to demonstrate the power of Resource Manager and templates.
+You have created the following samples below, which will demonstrate some of the benefits of Resource Manager, such as:

+* You can deploy, manage, and monitor all the resources for your solution as a group, rather than handling these resources individually.
+* You can repeatedly deploy your solution throughout the development lifecycle and have confidence your resources are deployed in a consistent state.
+* You can manage your infrastructure through declarative templates rather than scripts.
+* You can define the dependencies between resources so they are deployed in the correct order.

 ### Imperative